MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 ### Use faster VBA user-defined functions

-It is usually faster to use the Excel formula calculations and worksheet functions than to use VBA user-defined functions.
+It's usually faster to use the Excel formula calculations and worksheet functions than to use VBA user-defined functions.
 This is because there is a small overhead for each user-defined function call and significant overhead transferring information from Excel to the user-defined function.
 But well-designed and called user-defined functions can be much faster than complex array formulas.

 Ensure that you have put all the references to worksheet cells in the user-defined function input parameters instead of in the body of the user-defined function, so that you can avoid adding **Application.Volatile** unnecessarily.